practio/prettier-config/README.md

 You have now added a `format` script that can be executed in order to format the whole repository (for repositories that are merged with ready builds on [Teamcity](https://build.practio.com), the merge script of [ci-merge](https://github.com/practio/ci-merge) tries to run the script `format` if one is defined in package.json).

 You have also added a commit hook that ensures that all files that you make changes to will be formatted when they are staged with git.

-NB!
-A limitation here is that any file statring with a dot will **not** be formatted by prettier (hopefully in the future [prettier-eslint-cli](https://github.com/prettier/prettier-eslint-cli) will allow us to control the `dot` option of the [glob](https://github.com/isaacs/node-glob) module that it is using internally).

 If you need the formatting to ignore some specific folders (for example coverage, build or dist folders) then add a `.prettierignore` and a `.eslintignore` file to the root of the repository and add the globs that needs to be ignored to both files (it uses [gitignore syntax](https://git-scm.com/docs/gitignore#_pattern_format)).